History of slavery in Missouri: Slave codes

 Spanish officials established slaves codes in the 1770s.
 Under U.S. rule, Missouri's territorial slave code was enacted in 1804, a year after the Louisiana Purchase, under which slaves were banned from the use of firearms, participation in unlawful assemblies, or selling alcoholic beverages to other slaves.
 It also severely punished slaves for participating in riots, insurrections, or disobedience of their masters.
-It also provided for punishment by mutilation of a slave who sexually assaulted a white woman; a white man who sexually assaulted a female slave of another white man was typically charged with nothing more than trespassing upon her owner's property.
+It also provided for punishment by mutilation of a slave who sexually assaulted a White woman; a White man who sexually assaulted a female slave of another White man was typically charged with nothing more than trespassing upon her owner's property.
 The code was retained by the State Constitution of 1820.

 At the end of 1824, the Missouri General Assembly passed a law providing a process for enslaved persons to sue for freedom and have some protections in the process.
 An 1825 law passed by the General Assembly declared blacks incompetent as witnesses in legal cases which involved whites, and testimonies by black witnesses were automatically invalidated.
 In 1847, an ordinance banning the education of blacks and mulattoes was enacted.
 Anyone caught teaching a black or mulatto person, whether enslaved or free, was to be fined $500 and serve six months in jail.

-Elijah Lovejoy edited an abolitionist newspaper, the Observer, in St. Louis before being driven out by a mob in 1836.
+Elijah Lovejoy edited an abolitionist newspaper, the Observer, in St. Louis but was driven out by a mob in 1836.
 He fled across the Mississippi River to Alton, Illinois, where he was later murdered in an exchange of gunfire with a pro-slavery mob.

 Dred Scott case

 In 1846, one of the nation's most public legal controversies regarding slavery began in St. Louis Circuit Court.
-Dred Scott, a slave from birth, sued his owner's widow on the basis of a Missouri precedent that held that slaves freed through prolonged residence in a free state or territory would remain free upon returning to Missouri.
+Dred Scott, a slave from birth, sued his owner's widow on the basis of a Missouri precedent holding that slaves freed through prolonged residence in a free state or territory would remain free upon returning to Missouri.
 Scott had spent several years living in Illinois and the Wisconsin Territory with his owner, Dr. John Emerson, before returning to Missouri in 1840.
 After Emerson's death, Emerson's widow refused to buy Scott's and his family's freedom, so Scott resorted to the legal action permitted him under Missouri's 1824 law.

 Scott eventually lost his case in the Missouri Supreme Court, but brought legal suit again in 1853 under federal law.
 The case was appealed to the United States Supreme Court and became a flashpoint in the ongoing national debate over the legality of slavery.
 In 1857, the Supreme Court handed down its verdict in Dred Scott v.
 Sandford: slaves were not citizens, and therefore Scott did not have the right to sue for his family's freedom.
 The landmark decision found the provisions of the Missouri Compromise of 1820 unconstitutional, and helped to fan the flames of conflict between pro-slavery and anti-slavery factions in the United States.
 The Scott family was eventually granted freedom by their owners, but Scott died shortly after, in 1858.